kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ## Headless Services

-Sometimes you don't need load-balancing and a single Service IP.
+Sometimes you don't need load-balancing a single Service IP.
 In this case, you can create what are termed “headless” Services, by explicitly specifying `"None"` for the cluster IP (`.spec.clusterIP`).